-Last Updated: February 17, 2019
+Last Updated: February 24, 2020

 It’s a no-brainer that Old Airport Road Food Centre houses an army of hawkers who have been conquering our hearts and stomachs with mouthwatering dishes since 1973.

-While we can’t help you with choping parking spots and seats with packets of tissue, we’ve come up with a guide of go-to favourites that will help you decide what to eat amidst all the amazing food.
+While we can’t help you with choping parking spots and seats with packets of tissue, we’ve come up with a guide of go-to favourites that will help you decide what to eat amidst all the fantastic food.

-If you’re craving char siew, you definitely need to stop by Roast Paradise.
+If you’re craving char siew, you need to stop by Roast Paradise.
 Despite only joining the hawker community pretty recently in August 2016, the stall has already garnered quite the following.

-Roast Paradise takes immense pride in their roasted gourmet pork which is cooked in a drum under charcoal for three hours, then basted with sweet sauce for a shimmery layer of caramelisation.
+Roast Paradise takes immense pride in their roasted gourmet pork which is cooked in a drum under charcoal for three hours, then basted with a sweet sauce for a shimmery layer of caramelisation.

-It’s no easy feat to maintain such high standards, but the 300g Char Siew (S$15), which features a leaner cut of pork, will definitely meet all the criteria of roasted meat lovers.
+It’s no easy feat to maintain such high standards, but the 300g Char Siew (S$15), which features a leaner cut of pork, will meet all the criteria of roasted meat lovers.

 As the pork strips undergo a meticulous three-hour process of roasting, the juicy meat was infused with a burst of flavours even without the layers of fat.
-The caramelised skin had a prominent smoky aroma, and crackled in my mouth.
+The caramelised skin had a prominent smoky aroma and crackled in my mouth.

-Roast Paradise: #01-121 | Opening Hours: (Mon) 11.30am – 3.30pm , (Tues to Sun) 11.30am – 2.30pm (Lunch) & 3.30pm – 6pm (Dinner) | Facebook
+Roast Paradise: #01-121 | Opening Hours: 11.30am – 3.30pm (Mon), 11.30am – 2.30pm (Lunch, Tue to Sun) & 3.30pm – 6pm (Dinner, Tue to Sun) | Facebook

 Spot a long queue in a hawker centre?
 We Singaporeans love to join the crowd anyway (even if we don’t know what kind of food it is) because we know it’s going to be good.

-Xin Mei Xiang Zheng Zong Lor Mee (新美香正宗卤面) is one of those stalls, and they sell out super fast.
+Xin Mei Xiang Zheng Zong Lor Mee 新美香正宗卤面 is one of those stalls, and they sell out super fast.

 This one is worth the long queue at Old Airport Road Food Centre—but get there early!

-Xin Mei Xiang Zheng Zong Lor Mee: #01-116 | Opening Hours: 6am – 2pm (Sun to Tue), 7am – 2pm (Wed to Sat), Closed on Thu
+Xin Mei Xiang Zheng Zong Lor Mee 新美香正宗卤麺: #01-116 | Opening Hours: 6am – 2pm (Sun to Tue), 7am – 2pm (Wed to Sat), Closed on Thu

 Wrapped in a thin, transparent layer of popiah skin, strips of cucumber, jicama and other veggies are layered with chopped peanut powder and stuffed in the Popiah (S$1.70).

-Homemade Springroll, Springroll Skin: #01-94 | Opening Hours: 8.30am – 11pm (Daily)
+Homemade Springroll • Springroll Skin 富城食品自制薄饼•薄饼皮: #01-94 | Opening Hours: 8.30am – 11pm (Daily)

 Curry puffs can sometimes be too jelak with an overpowering curry paste or dense due to a tough and thick pastry shell.
-But at Wang Wang Crispy Curry Puff, these small baked puffs deliver the perfect balance of flavours and textures, with a creamy filling and crispy pastry skin.
+But at Wang Wang Crispy Curry Puff 旺旺脆皮咖喱卜专卖店, these small baked puffs deliver the perfect balance of flavours and textures, with a creamy filling and crispy pastry skin.

-Freshly baked on site daily, the Crispy Curry Puff (S$1.40) wasn’t oily to the touch and had a beautiful golden-brown surface interlaced with layers.
+Freshly baked on-site daily, the Crispy Curry Puff (S$1.40) wasn’t oily to the touch and had a beautiful golden-brown surface interlaced with layers.

 Not only was the pastry shell flaky and surprisingly light, the curry filling of diced chicken and potato chunks was also moist and savoury, sweet with a hint of spiciness.

-Wang Wang Crispy Curry Puff: #01-126 | Opening Hours: 10.30am – 11pm (Closed on Mondays)
+Wang Wang Crispy Curry Puff 旺旺脆皮咖喱卜专卖店: #01-126 | Opening Hours: 10.30am – 11pm (Tue to Sun), Closed on Mon

-I’m sure you’ve seen bento sets like unagi or chicken teriyaki in the hawker scene, but at Unkai Japanese Cuisine you’ll find a menu offering cheap sashimi slices, hotate (scallops) and even oysters.
+I’m sure you’ve seen bento sets like unagi or chicken teriyaki in the hawker scene.
+But at Unkai Japanese Cuisine you’ll find a menu offering cheap sashimi slices, hotate (scallops) and even oysters.

 You don’t have to worry about the freshness as the Premium Fresh Oysters (S$18, half a dozen) were shucked upon order in the stall.